megascatterbomb/mega_mod/README.md

 - **Hale's Health**:
   - Updated formula based on [vsh_facility](https://steamcommunity.com/sharedfiles/filedetails/?id=3225055613).
   - A version of this formula with slight tweaks to the numbers made it into the [official game](https://www.teamfortress.com/post.php?id=234882)!
+  - Decided to stick with the original numbers as this mod is likely going to be used in higher-skilled communities.

     | Mercs ($N$) | Vanilla Formula (2024)       | Resulting Health ($H(N)$)  |
     |:----------|:-------------------------------|:---------------------------|